Read This First

 Prompt 5: You appear to invoke “faith” as a method to verify religious knowledge.
 How does faith validate the veracity of a God-claim?

-The section turns on Subjective Assurance and Inner Conviction, Experiential Evidence, and Communal and Historical Validation.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Subjective Assurance and Inner Conviction, Experiential Evidence, and Communal and Historical Validation in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Subjective Assurance and Inner Conviction distinct from Experiential Evidence.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Subjective Assurance and Inner Conviction distinct from Experiential Evidence.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Personal Experience